jonasdieker/wg-gesucht-bot/README.md

 Option to use OpenAI GPT model to create more personalised messages!

-So far only language classification is supported.
+So far only language classification and keyword detection are supported.

 You can easily add more functionality.
 Simply process the listing text (`config['listing_text']`) with GPT by writing a function which uses the `OpenAIHelper` class.
 Look at the `gpt_get_language` function inside the `src/submit_wg.py` file to get an idea.